kevinkovalchik/UpSetPlotly/README.md

 ![](.README_images/bigger_example.png)

+But there would soon be too many possible intersections to realistically visualize them all.
 We can pass `intersection_limit='by_total 0.05'` to filter out any intersections which are smaller that 5% of the total number of unique elements.
 Any float between 0 and 1 is acceptable.